What is an SMTP Server?

 3. Verification and Routing

 The SMTP server then checks the credentials (authentication) and the recipient’s address verification to ensure the email can be properly routed, similar to checking the destination tag on a piece of luggage.
+By doing so, SMTP influences email deliverability, preventing spam and ensuring the security of email communications.

 4. Delivery Process